BugSlayer9000/personal-HNC-journey/Phase 1/week 3/projects for week 3/Exercises/Exercise2/Exercise2-feeddback.md

 ---

+> This checklist is designed to turn a functional prototype into a maintainable, scalable, and testable application — aligned with industry expectations at HNC Level 7.

 ## 🧱 Product Architecture & Design

 - [ ] Delegate SKU generation logic to child classes (avoid using `isinstance()` in base class).